A generalization of Ito's theorem to skew braces: Introduction

-for some sub-skew braces $B$ and $C$ satisfying both of the following: \begin{enumerate}[$(1)$] \item $B$ and $C$ are trivial skew braces, \item $B$ and $C$ are both left and right ideals in $A^{\op}$. \end{enumerate} Then $A'$ is a trivial skew brace, namely $A$ is meta-trivial. \end{thm}
+\begin{thm} Let $(A,{\cdot \,},\circ)$ be a skew brace such that $A = B \cdot C$ or $A=B\circ C$ for some sub-skew braces $B$ and $C$ satisfying both of the following: \begin{enumerate}[$(1)$] \item $B$ and $C$ are trivial skew braces, \item $B$ and $C$ are both left and right ideals in $A^{\op}$. \end{enumerate} Then $A'$ is a trivial skew brace, namely $A$ is meta-trivial. \end{thm}

 It\^{o}'s Theorem may be recovered from Theorem \ref{thm:ito} when $(A,{\cdot\, },\circ)$ is taken to be an almost trivial skew brace (the opposite skew brace is trivial and so condition (2) is redundant in this case).